winsonluk/reffit/README.md

 Generating a Credible Response
 ------------------------------
 A personalized and enthusiastic suggestion is more persuasive than any combination of price, rating, or even relevance.
-But how can this be automated?
+But how can this be automated while still maintaining a level of compassion and recognition?

 The first step is not to suggest to a user, but to reply to one.
 By responding to a user's comment directly, we will have already established a sense of shared reciprocity with the user before he or she even begins to read our suggestion.

+The suggestion itself must sound like a suggestion that a user would hear from his or her peers.
+This bot achieves this by implementing randomized sentence templates customized to a user's past comment history.
+While this method may not exactly pass the Turing test, genuine, human-like responses may soon be possible with natural language processing and neural networks.

+Finally, the recommended product must be highly relevant to what the user is looking for.
+The bot determines nouns in a user's comment which correlate to a specific Amazon product category, then returns a relevant, highly-rated product in such category with such keywords.
+The product's brand, price, decription, reviews, and specifications are then seamlessly woven into a natural language recommendation.